WHAT WE DO

 Recent News

-Congratulations to Dr. Chunhao Gao, who graduated from the Ping Group with his successful defense on May 7!
+Congratulations to Dr. Shimin Zhang, who graduated from the Ping Group with her successful defense on January 8!